Global-in-time Semiclassical Regularity for the Hartree-Fock Equation: Introduction and Main Result

 where $V_{\op}$ is the mean-field potential and $\sfX_{\op}$ is the exchange operator.
 The mean-field potential is defined as the multiplication operator by the function $V_{\op}(x) = (K*\rho)(x)$, where $K:\Rd\to\R$ is the potential associated to some two-body interaction and $\rho(x)$ is the spatial density, defined as the rescaled diagonal of the integral kernel $\op(\cdot,\cdot)$ of the operator $\op$, given by

 The exchange operator is defined to be the operator with kernel

 In this work, we normalize $\op$ so that

-where $\Nrm{\cdot}{\infty}$ is the operator norm, which is possible since the spectrum of $\op$ is preserved by Equation \eqref{eq:HF}.
+where $\Nrm{\cdot}{\infty}$ is the operator norm.
+These quantities are preserved by Equation~\eqref{eq:HF}.
+Furthermore, we assume the constant in~\eqref{eq:fermionic-bounds} does not depend on $\hbar$.
 With this scaling, we see that $\rho$ satisfies $\intd \rho(x) \dd x = h^3 \Tr{\op} = 1$.
 In the absence of $\sfX_{\op}$, we refer to Equation~\eqref{eq:HF} as the Hartree equation.
-All the results presented in this work hold for both the Hartree and the Hartree-Fock equation.
+All the results presented in this work hold for both the Hartree and the Hartree--Fock equation.

-In the case when $\hbar$ is fixed, say $\hbar =1$, the well-posedness theory for the Hartree and the Hartree-Fock equations are well known.
-For the case of the Hartree equation with Coulomb potential, one can find the proof of the global-in-time well-posedness in $L^2$ and the propagation of higher $H^s$ regularity for the wave function in~\cite{castella_l2_1997}, which builds on the earlier works \cite{ginibre_class_1980, ginibre_global_1985, illner_global_1994}.
+In the case when $\hbar$ is fixed, say $\hbar =1$, the well-posedness theories for the Hartree and the Hartree--Fock equations are well known.
+For the case of the Hartree equation with Coulomb potential, one can find the proof of the global-in-time well-posedness in $L^2$ and the propagation of higher $H^s$ regularity for the wave function in~\cite{castella_$l2$_1997}, which builds on the earlier works \cite{ginibre_class_1980, ginibre_global_1985, illner_global_1994}.
 The case of density operators in Schatten spaces but with an infinite trace was studied in \cite{lewin_hartree_2015}.
-In the case of the Hartree-Fock equation, well-posedness in $H^2$ was proved in \cite{bove_existence_1974} for bounded interactions and then in \cite{chadam_time-dependent_1976, bove_Hartree--Fock_1976} for more singular potentials including the case of the Coulomb potential.
+In the case of the Hartree--Fock equation, well-posedness in $H^2$ was proved in \cite{bove_existence_1974} for bounded interactions and then in \cite{chadam_time-dependent_1976, bove_hartreefock_1976} for more singular potentials including the case of the Coulomb potential.
 However, these works do not provide satisfactory estimates when $\hbar$ is small and tending towards zero.
-Obtaining uniform in $\hbar$ estimates is crucial for understanding, of course, the errors in the semiclassical limit $\hbar\to 0$ as in \cite{lions_sur_1993, lafleche_propagation_2019, saffirio_semiclassical_2019, saffirio_hartree_2020, lafleche_global_2021,lafleche_strong_2021}, but also to create adapted numerical schemes~\cite{golse_convergence_2021} and to understand the joint mean-field and semiclassical limit \cite{benedikter_mean-field_2014, benedikter_mean-field_2016-1, porta_mean_2017, chong_many-body_2021}.
+Obtaining uniform-in-$\hbar$ estimates is crucial for understanding, of course, the errors in the semiclassical limit $\hbar\to 0$ as in \cite{lions_sur_1993, lafleche_propagation_2019, saffirio_semiclassical_2019, saffirio_hartree_2020, lafleche_global_2021, lafleche_strong_2021}, but also to create adapted numerical schemes~\cite{golse_convergence_2021} and to understand the joint mean-field and semiclassical limit \cite{benedikter_mean-field_2014, benedikter_mean-field_2016-1, porta_mean_2017, chong_many-body_2021}.